AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Rate of Change (ROC)
 ### Description
-The Rate of Change Indicator is a simple and effective momentum oscillator that measures the relative percentual change of the prices from one period to the next.
+The Rate of Change Indicator is a simple yet effective momentum oscillator.
+It measures the relative percentage change of the prices from one period to the next.
-The calculation compares the current price to the price of n periods ago.
+The calculation looks at the current price and compares it to the price of n periods ago.

 ### Interpretation
 As long as the ROC is above 0, the uptrend is intact.